MongoDB, Inc.

 Sales and Marketing

-The increase in sales and marketing expense was primarily driven by a $41.1 million increase in commissions, a $27.5 million increase in personnel costs, a $19.8 million increase in spend on in-person events and digital marketing programs and $4.5 million in restructuring costs.
-The increase in sales and marketing was partially offset by a $11.8 million decrease in travel-related expenses due to reduced internal travel and sales events and a $11.5 million decrease in stock-based compensation.
+The increase in sales and marketing expense was primarily driven by a $9.7 million increase in personnel costs, a $8.2 million increase in travel-related expenses due to internal travel for our annual sales kickoff event, a $7.5 million increase in commissions, and a $6.1 million increase in spend on in-person events and digital marketing programs.
+The increase in sales and marketing was partially offset by a $6.4 million decrease in stock-based compensation.

 Research and Development

-The increase in research and development expense was primarily driven by a $110.5 million increase in personnel costs, stock-based compensation and allocated overhead, and a $8.8 million increase in third-party infrastructure expenses to support ongoing product development and testing activities.
+The increase in research and development expense was primarily driven by a $23.4 million increase in personnel costs and stock-based compensation, a $4.2 million increase in software costs, and a $3.9 million increase in third-party infrastructure expenses to support ongoing product development and testing activities.

 General and Administrative